hannahfremlen/HF_SC00039_Project/README.md

   The packages needed are csv, argparse, pandas, numpy and matplotlib.pyplot

-  The input files should be in the same folder as the script.
+  The input files should be in the same folder as the script when running.

 ## Arguments
 -h&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prints help message.